gskielian/Raspberry-Pi-Curriculum/README.md

       - This will allow you to shutdown a computer via the command line.
       - `shutdown now` is relatively universal --  I think the windows version is very similar.

+  - `sudo shutdown -k now`
+      - This kicks other people off your computer.

   - `echo "hi there"`
       - the "say" of the command line, really useful when you want your computer to talk to you